 Crispy, smoky, and with just enough spice to keep things lively, these Blackstone Sweet Potatoes are the side dish that disappears before anything else on the table.
-They get a quick head start in the microwave, then move to the hot griddle where cumin, smoked paprika, and pickled jalapeños bring them to life.
+They get a quick head start with 10 minutes in the microwave, then move to the hot griddle where cumin, smoked paprika, and pickled jalapeños bring them to life.
 The result?
 Sweet and smoky sweet potatoes with golden, crunchy edges, soft centers, and layers of bold flavor.

-Ingredients and Substitutions
+Griddle Sweet Potatoes Ingredients and Substitutions

 - Sweet potatoes: Any variety works, but orange-fleshed is most common.
 White sweet potatoes are less sweet and hold their shape well.
-You’ll need about 3 to 4 medium sweet potatoes.

 - Ground cumin: Substitute ground coriander or chili powder for a different twist.